‘RHOC’ Star Meghan King Edmonds’ Husband Jim Reacts To Instagram Photo Of Hockey Game Outing With Nanny

 According to Jim, he looks at Carly as if she’s one of his daughters and will continue to treat her as such, despite the current drama they are facing and what they are accused of doing.

 As fans of The Real Housewives of Orange County may have seen, Meghan responded to a fan who said that Carly was likely caught cheating with Jim because she had deleted certain posts from her Instagram page.
-In the comments section of an Instagram post, Meghan gave a thumbs up to the fan’s suspicious.
+In the comments section of an Instagram post, Meghan gave a thumbs up to the fan’s suspicions.

 As The Inquisitr previously reported, Jim seemingly slammed Meghan as a “narcissist” on his Instagram page earlier this week after she went public with her allegations against him.